 Stay safe in 'Tornado Alley'

 Kansas is often regarded as being in “Tornado Alley,” a section of the country where tornadoes are known to frequently appear.
-In 2011, 68 tornadoes were recorded – greater than the 1950-2010 average of 60.

 Most tornadoes are actually much weaker and less violent than EF5, the most violent category of tornadoes.
 But any tornado warning should be taken seriously.
 The best way to survive a storm is to be prepared.